zhangyeus/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1
+# Reproducible Research: A Quick Example Using knitr

 ## Loading and preprocessing the data